GlebBatykov/minerva/README.md

 }
 ```

-The middleware created in the example will print the message `Hello, middleware world!`, and also check whether the next middleware exists in the pipeline.
+The middleware created in the example will print the message `'Hello, middleware world!'`, and also check whether the next middleware exists in the pipeline.
 If it exists, it delegates the processing of the request to it, and if it is missing, it will return the error `404`.

 # Static files